GannettDigital/simulato/docs/_pages/tutorial/tutorial-first-component.md

 ---
-permalink: /tutorial-first-component/
+permalink: /tutorial/first-component/
 title: "Creating First Component"
 toc: false
 classes: wide
+sidebar:
+  nav: "tutorial"
 ---

-Now that we have our environment ready as detailed in the [setup](/tutorial-setup), we can start creating components to model our system.
+Now that we have our environment ready as detailed in the [setup](/tutorial/setup/), we can start creating components to model our system.
 Usually the first component created would be our entry component, a special type of component that describes how to enter the system.
 For the purpose of this tutorial we will start by creating our main site layout component, as this will help us learn the properties in a model.
 After we will create the entry component that gets us there.

 First, lets create the file in our system for our first component.
 This component will be modeling our 'mainSiteLayout.html' view, so let's create a file inside the components folder called 'mainSiteLayout.model.js'.